TheThomasY/IP-Address-Tracker/README.md

 <h1 align="center">IP Address Tracker - Frontend Mentor solution</h1>

-This website allows users to locate an IP address from anywhere in the world and see an interactive map corresponding to its location.
+Enter an IP address from anywhere in the world and see an interactive map corresponding to its location.
+Need an example address?
+Try 8.8.8.8 or 17.0.0.0 for two famous tech companies.

-This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).

 ## Links 🌟

 - Live site: [Try it out here 💻](https://thethomasy.github.io/IP-Address-Tracker/ 'Live View')
+- This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).

 ## Screenshots 📷